EugeniaKol/WordSearch/README.md

 WordSearch game is a popular puzzle type used for entertainment, working with new words in class and on websites dedicated to fiction trivias.

 The puzzle itself presents a field which is a grid of letters with words placed across.
 The goal of the game is to find as many of these words as possible in a limited amount of time.
-This project provides an opportunity to play a word search game and view your score as you progress
+This project provides an opportunity to

+- Play the puzzle - by finding the words and pointing to their beginning and end coordinates, scoring points for each word and possibly scoring extra points for a streak.
+The format of input of coordinates is 'UPPERCASE_LETTER Number'

 ### Goals